 A wedding reception in the Conagra Foods Lobby at the Holland Center.

 3. Set a budget

 Setting a budget is extremely important at the beginning of wedding planning.
 Zeroing in on how much you’re planning to spend will help establish what you want and what you can afford.
 Once you have the budget set, you can begin the fun of planning.

-A wedding reception in the First National Bank Lobby at the Holland Center.
+A wedding reception in the Scott Recital Hall at the Holland Center.